 Dumbbell Shoulder Press

 The dumbbell shoulder press is an excellent exercise for overall shoulder development.
-It works the front, middle and rear deltoids, and the triceps.
+It works the front, middle and rear deltoid and the triceps.
 It is also an excellent exercise for developing core strength.
 You can perform the dumbbell shoulder press seated or standing.
 When performing the exercise seated, keep your back pressed firmly against the back of the bench.
-When performing the exercise, standing, keep your core engaged in helping maintain balance.
+When performing the exercise, keep your core engaged in helping maintain balance.

 The dumbbells shoulder press improves shoulder strength and stability, joint range of motion, posture, athletic performance, and muscle mass and definition.

 The push-press is an excellent exercise for the shoulder muscles because it involves both pushing and pulling motions.
 Also, this makes it a more complete exercise than exercises that only involve pushing or pulling.